 Speaking of Brass, there was "Ending Happy" which featured a Rasputinian Death.
 Every time Brass thought he'd gotten the murderer to confess, Doc Robbins called to tell him that Happy Morales— the victim— was killed by something else.
 Brass's reactions got to be quite entertaining, after the second instance.

-In Wizards of Waverly Place, almost every function seems to be occupied by the same female slacker character who speaks in a very dull and slow voice.
+Almost every function seems to be occupied by the same female slacker character who speaks in a very dull and slow voice.

 Supernatural has Dean with the magic fingers and his massive appetite.